-- According to Alcohol Research and Health, over 700,000 Americans are treated for alcoholism.
+- According to Alcohol Research and Health, over 700,000 Americans are treated for alcoholism every year.
 Some of the most successful treatment strategies include rehab programs based on 12-step principles, new medications for alcohol dependence, and specialized dual diagnosis treatment for patients with co-occurring disorders.

 - Patient-centered, collaborative therapies like motivational interviewing (MI) have proven to be more effective at retaining patients in alcohol treatment than older, more confrontational styles.
 In a study published in Drug and Alcohol Dependence, alcoholics who received this encouraging, patient-centered form of therapy during the intake process were more likely to remain in treatment than those who were approached using traditional therapeutic styles.

 - Nalmefene, an opiate antagonist that is similar in its chemical structure to naltrexone, is one of the most recent drugs being investigated for the treatment of alcoholism.
 Like naltrexone (sold as ReVia, Depade, or Vivitrol), nalmefene deprives the person struggling with substance use of the pleasurable feelings associated with drinking.
 But nalmefene is less toxic to the liver than naltrexone.
 As of 2013, nalmefene was still undergoing clinical trials through the U.S. National Institutes of Health before receiving FDA approval.